EMGauss: Continuous Slice-to-3D Reconstruction via Dynamic Gaussian Modeling in Volume Electron Microscopy: Conclusion

 \section{Conclusion}

 We introduced EMGauss, a simple yet powerful framework for anisotropic volume reconstruction in volume electron microscopy.
-By recasting slice interpolation as dynamic 3D scene rendering with deformable Gaussian splatting, EMGauss removes the strong isotropy assumptions commonly embedded in diffusion- and GAN-based approaches and provides a more principled, geometry-aware formulation of the reconstruction problem.
-Leveraging a self-supervised teacher–student bootstrapping scheme, our method learns directly from the target anisotropic slices without the need for external isotropic volumes or paired HR–LR data.
-This enables continuous, high-fidelity slice synthesis while suppressing noise and artifacts that often arise in purely 2D or patch-based formulations.
-The resulting reconstructions demonstrate improved structural coherence across depth and preserve fine morphological details that are critical in vEM analysis.
+By recasting slice interpolation as dynamic 3D scene rendering with deformable Gaussian splatting, EMGauss removes the strong isotropy assumptions commonly embedded in previous approaches and provides a more principled, geometry-aware formulation of the reconstruction problem.
+Leveraging a self-supervised teacher–student bootstrapping scheme, our method learns directly from the target anisotropic slices without requiring external isotropic volumes or paired HR–LR data.
+This enables continuous, high-fidelity slice synthesis while suppressing artifacts that often arise in purely 2D formulations.
+Experiments demonstrate improved structural coherence across depth while preserving fine morphological details critical for vEM analysis.
 More broadly, EMGauss establishes a general and modality-agnostic paradigm for slice-to-volume reconstruction.
-Its combination of deformable Gaussians, continuous depth modeling, and self-supervised learning offers a promising foundation for high-throughput 3D imaging in diverse scientific domains.
+The combination of deformable Gaussians, continuous depth modeling, and a self-supervised learning strategy offers a promising foundation for high-throughput 3D imaging in diverse scientific domains, enabling stable reconstruction without relying on large paired datasets or modality-specific supervision.
 We believe that the proposed framework opens up new possibilities for scalable, robust, and data-efficient 3D reconstruction pipelines across a wide range of planar acquisition systems.